resident-alien-game/resident-alien-game/index.md

 Graduate student in Computer Science at University of Hawaii at Manoa.
 Graduating in May 2025.

-Areas of interest: Software Development, Machine Learning, Artificial intelligence.
+Areas of interest: Software Development, Machine Learning, and Artificial Intelligence.

 Email: [feimei@hawaii.edu](mailto:feimei@hawaii.edu)